-Reno Tahoe USA presents a diverse geographic and biological menu of attractions and activities within a close proximity.
-For instance, in the early fall you might be able to go skiing in the morning and golfing in the afternoon.
-However, you might want to have a more relaxing, laid-back experience.
-Most of the activities described here can be done at your leisure, meaning if you would like to make it an all-day affair you might find them even more enjoyable.
-And, at the end of the day there are a large number of restaurants from buffets to fine dining to accommodate your group.
+Reno Tahoe USA presents a diverse assortment of attractions and activities within close proximity to downtown.
+For instance, in the spring and fall, you might be able to go skiing in the morning and golfing in the afternoon.
+Relaxing, laid-back experiences are also abundant.
+Most of the activities described here can be done at your leisure, with the option to spend a few hours or the entire day enjoying the sights and experiences.
+At the end of the day, treat your taste buds to the culinary delights at one of Reno's many restaurants - from buffets to fine dining.

-Rancho Red Rock, Reno - This is a horse riding company that can service small groups for horseback riding or provide an overview of a working horse farm.
-The area is a beautiful location for a picnic lunch.
+Rancho Red Rock, Reno - This horseback riding company can service small groups for trail rides or provide an overview of a working horse farm.
+The area is also a beautiful location for a picnic lunch.
 Rancho Red Rock is about 35 miles north of Reno. ranchoredrock.com, 775-696-3315

 Red Rock Hounds, Reno - Red Rock Hounds raise and train fox hounds.
 The tour introduces fox hunting and provides a tour of the kennels.
 “We take seriously the responsibility of stewardship of the land we are so graciously permitted to access and to respect the animals that make that land their home.
 Red Rock Hounds endeavors to educate people on observing the natural instincts of a team of hounds working in harmony and the responsibility we have for protecting open space and wildlife.” redrockhounds.com, 775-969-3243